Originally published January 31st, 2023

 Commercial Invoice.
 This is the invoice your manufacturer will provide you with so you can pay for your products.
 This document is required to be delivered to customs so they can clear your shipment for release.

 Arrival Notice.
-This is the document that indicates your shipment is about to arrive at port.
-Your forwarder should be able to pass this document over to the appropriate parties, but it also sometimes serves as an invoice you need to pay your forwarder.
+This is the document that indicates your international shipment is about to arrive at port.
+Your freight forwarder or logistics company should be able to pass this arrival notice to the appropriate parties—such as your customs broker or Amazon FBA warehouse—but it also sometimes serves as a commercial invoice you need to pay to complete the shipping process.

 Option 3: Use an Independent Freight Forwarder